10 Decision Rules

 A decision list has a high posterior probability if it explains the outcome y well and is also likely according to the prior assumptions.

-Estimations in Bayesian statistics are always a bit tricky, because we usually cannot directly calculate the correct answer, but we have to draw candidates, evaluate them and update our posteriori estimates using the Markov chain Monte Carlo method.
-For decision lists, this is even more tricky, because we have to draw from the distribution of decision lists.
+Estimations in Bayesian statistics are always a bit tricky because we usually cannot directly calculate the correct answer, but we have to draw candidates, evaluate them, and update our posterior estimates using the Markov chain Monte Carlo method.
+For decision lists, this is even trickier because we have to draw from the distribution of decision lists.
 The BRL authors propose to first draw an initial decision list and then iteratively modify it to generate samples of decision lists from the posterior distribution of the lists (a Markov chain of decision lists).
 The results are potentially dependent on the initial decision list, so it is advisable to repeat this procedure to ensure a great variety of lists.
 The default in the software implementation is 10 times.
 The following recipe tells us how to draw an initial decision list:

 • Pre-mine patterns with FP-Growth.